timhannifan/mcp-demo/README.md

 2. **Client Connection**: The client waits for the server to be healthy, then connects via HTTP transport
 3. **Tool Execution**: Tools process requests using scikit-learn for text analysis and similarity search
 4. **Response Format**: All responses use Pydantic models for type safety and validation
-5. **Ollama Integration**: OllMCP connects to both the MCP server and Ollama service for LLM-powered interactions
+5. **Ollama Integration**: ollmcp connects to both the MCP server and Ollama service for LLM-powered interactions

 ## Docker Configuration